People

 Profile

-I am a Lecturer in Chemistry in the School of Chemistry which I joined in June 2019.
+I am an Associate Professor of Chemistry and Sustainable Technology Theme Lead for the College of Science and Engineering.
 I obtained my BSc in Chemistry (2007) and MRes (2009) at the University of Sassari (Italy).
 In 2010 I moved to the University of Nottingham to undertake my PhD studies (2010-2014) under the supervision of Prof. Deborah Kays investigating Alkaline Earth chemistry and sustainable synthesis.
 I then moved to the University of Manchester to work as a PDRA with Prof. David Mills, Prof. Richard Winpenny, Prof. Steve Liddle and Dr Louis Natrajan.
 During this time I worked within various projects funded by several funding bodies and charities (EPSRC, ERC, STFC, Leverhulme Trust), covering a range of topics in f-element chemistry: molecular magnetism, actinide organometallic and coordination chemistry, lanthanide-element multiple bonding interactions.
+I joined the School of Chemistry at the University of Leicester in 2019 as a Lecturer and was promoted to Associate Professor in 2023.
 Throughout my career I have had the chance to work as part of multidisciplinary teams at the interface between inorganic chemistry, sustainable synthesis and materials science and have established a wide network of collaborations in Europe, Asia and America.

 Research